PHP-DI/PHP-DI/news/07-php-di-4-0-released.md

 While Container Interop has not released a stable version yet, PHP-DI is ready and will probably use it in v4.1.

+### Better documentation

+Documentation is extremely important and a great care has been taken to:

+- update the documentation following the new major release
+- improve the existing documentation and make it more readable

 ### Code quality

 This new major version also comes with even more code quality.